-Medieval Institute Publications at Western Michigan University publishes the Commentary Series for the TEAMS Consortium for Teaching Medieval Studies.
+Medieval Institute Publications at Western Michigan University publishes the Commentary Series for TEAMS: Teaching Association for Medieval Studies.

 The TEAMS Commentary Series is designed for classroom use with a goal to make available to teachers and students useful examples of the vast tradition of medieval commentary on sacred scripture.
 The series includes English translations of works written in a number of medieval languages and from various centuries and religious traditions.
 The series focuses on treatises which have relevance to the many fields of medieval studies, including theories of allegory and literature, history of art, music, spirituality and political thought.
 The editions include short introductions which set the context and suggest the importance of each work.

 Proposals or completed manuscripts to be considered for publication by Medieval Institute Publications should be sent to Tyler Cloherty, acquisitions editor for the series, or the series editor, E. Ann Matter, emerita, University of Pennsylvania.

 - Thomas E. Burman, University of Notre Dame

 - John C. Cavadini, University of Notre Dame